mantidproject/mantid/dev-docs/source/GettingStartedWithPyCharm.rst

    The semi-colon delimited list of paths should end in ``;%PATH%`` so that we prepend to the existing list of paths rather than overwriting them.
 The last two lines will allow imports of PyQt4 and PyQt5 modules.

-You should now be able to run and debug the scripts using the newly created configuration.
+You should now be able to run and debug the scripts using the newly created configuration, by adding the full path of the file in the ``Script path`` box at the top of the configuration window.

 Testing using PyQt